Can fenugreek cause miscarriage? This is what you are going to find out in this post.

 Fenugreek Leaves During Early Pregnancy

-Of course, they are consumed throughout the world and many pregnant women take them on a daily basis, however, if you are pregnant, you have to keep yourself away from harm’s way, and the best thing you can do right now is to stay away from all fenugreek products and forms.
+Of course, they are consumed throughout the world, and many pregnant women take them daily; however, if you are pregnant, you have to keep yourself away from harm’s way, and the best thing you can do right now is to stay away from all fenugreek products and forms.

 As I always tell my husband, better safe than sorry.

-This is the case with all fenugreek forms, it’s not that it can cause a miscarriage, at least for me, since I have 3 kids, but it’s the fact that it can cause birth defects!
+This is the case with all fenugreek forms; it’s not that it can cause a miscarriage, at least for me, since I have three kids, but it’s the fact that it can cause congenital disabilities!

 That’s what scares me the most when it comes to this herb.